lad-sapienza/BraDypUS/bdus-docs/create_app/index.md

 {: .callout-block .callout-block-warning }
-For security reasons the **Create new application button** is not available on running installations that have at least on application defined.
-But system administrators whi have access to the application folder can enable this feature by simply creating a new empty file in the installation root named exactly **UNSAFE_permit_app_creation** (no extension).
+For security reasons the **Create new application button** is not available on running installations that have at least one application defined.
+But system administrators who have access to the application folder can enable this feature by simply creating a new empty file in the installation root named exactly **UNSAFE_permit_app_creation** (no extension).